avshabanov/jnova/README.md

 Please, note that this work is not a developing parser "from scratch", some part of this work based on the reverse engineered opensource Oracle's javac compiler.

-The purpose of this work was to separate lexer parser into the stand alone library usable for the others.
+The purpose of this work was to separate lexer and parser into the stand alone library usable for the others.

 The only dependency this library has is non-intrusive DI module.
 You may use spring, google guice, pico container or mine micro-di library.